pellucida/keepalive/README.md

 In this example the ssh matches the second entry and the parameters are taken from the file.

+#### BUGS
+Not thread aware in any way (ie not reentrant or async safe.)
+So only suitable for single threaded processes.
+Connect(2) or accept(2) shouldn't be called directly or indirectly from signal handlers.

 #### LICENSE
 Creative Commons CC0
 [http://creativecommons.org/publicdomain/zero/1.0/legalcode]